Background

 7 sorts of knowledge that determine the power of design

 Designers continually develop knowledge with customers, commissioners, users, fellow designers, partners, and other stakeholders.
-They acquire, create, and share knowledge of different sorts.
+They produce and use knowledge of different sorts.
 This post explains which sorts of knowledge a team needs to accomplish design work.

 Sorts of knowledge.